HassanHijaze/berlin-bureaucracy-rag/README.md

 The main lesson was that improving a RAG system requires more than increasing retrieval accuracy: source quality, chunking, legal scope, refusal behaviour, and generation constraints all affect the reliability of the final answer.

+## Engineering Highlights

+- Implemented BM25 retrieval from scratch
+- Combined semantic and lexical retrieval using weighted score fusion
+- Added LLM-based German legal query expansion
+- Built source aware chunking for statutes and administrative pages
+- Added explicit refusal and legal-scope checks in the generation prompt
+- Cached document embeddings locally for faster startup
+- Built a FastAPI backend and web interface
+- Added automated tests with pytest
+- Deployed the application on Render

 ## Corpus